Hacker0x01/claude-power-user/README.md

-# Superpowers
+# Claude Power User

-Give Claude Code superpowers with a comprehensive skills library of proven techniques, patterns, and workflows.
+Become a claude power user with a comprehensive skills library of proven techniques, patterns, and workflows.

 ## What You Get